 As stated in the MPV's consultation report, "the overall vision pursued by the MPV in the development of this plan is to strengthen the Old Port's position as the recreational tourism site par excellence in Quebec" (MPV, 2017).
 This vision is translated into several objectives, including improved access to the river, the creation of new activity centres, the enhancement of green and public spaces and the reconnection of the site to the city.

-At Héritage Montréal, as we stated in our submission on the Master Plan in 2017, we believe that the vocation and guiding principles determined in 1987 are still relevant today.
-We therefore feel it is appropriate to reaffirm the principles that will guide the evolution of the Old Port and to specify the uses and functions to be favored.
-On the whole, the proposed master plan is inspired by these principles, but seems to depart from them on occasion without necessity or justification.
-For example, the hotel and commercial functions planned for the Quai de l'Horloge could compete with and weaken the services offered in Old Montreal.
-It has not been demonstrated that they meet real needs that cannot be met otherwise.
-Furthermore, the new buildings proposed to house these functions will affect views of the river from Rue de la Commune.
+At Héritage Montréal, as we stated in our 2017 brief on the master plan, we believe that the mission and guiding principles established in 1987 are still relevant today.
+We therefore feel it is appropriate to reaffirm the principles that will guide the evolution of the Old Port and to specify the uses and functions to be promoted.
+Overall, the proposed master plan is inspired by these principles, but occasionally seems to deviate from them without necessity or justification.
+For example, the hotel and commercial functions planned for the Quai de l'Horloge could compete with the services offered in Old Montreal and risk weakening them.
+It has not been demonstrated that they meet real needs that cannot be met in any other way.
+Furthermore, the new buildings proposed to house these functions will affect the views of the river from Rue de la Commune.

 We also recommend great vigilance with regard to the desire to densify the territory in order to make it profitable: